 GQRUZ data has been included in Victoria Unearthed as it provides valuable information about groundwater contamination identified through environmental audits across the state.

-Note: Some audit reports are commercial-in-confidence and cannot be published.
+Note: Some audit reports are Commercial-in-Confidence and cannot be published.

 If you have any questions about a GQRUZ, please contact EPA.

 Groundwater is water that collects or flows beneath the soil surface, filling the porous spaces in soil, sand, clay and rocks.
+Groundwater is accessed using a bore.

-Around 50 towns across Victoria are either partially or fully reliant on groundwater as their main source of drinking water.
-In some circumstances, private groundwater bores are also used as sources of drinking water.
+In some parts of rural Victoria, private groundwater bores are used as sources of drinking water.
 Where households use groundwater as their source of drinking water, it may need to be treated prior to use.

-The GQRUZ should only have an impact if you are accessing, or considering accessing, groundwater.
+The GQRUZ should only have an impact if you are accessing or considering accessing groundwater.

 When a GQRUZ has been identified, the auditor responsible for overseeing the cleanup that is associated with the environmental audit must consider any potential risks to human health and the environment.
 This auditor must make recommendations to EPA, including whether the site requires ongoing controls to be put in place to help protect human health and the environment.